PECTUS EXCAVATUM BREAST SURGERY

 Women present to my office frequently desiring breast augmentation procedure with pectus excavatum.
 They should realize that pectus excavatum is a congenital anomaly and may be mild, moderate or severe, depending upon the degree of depression of the sternum.
 In cases where there are no problems with heart or lung compromise, aesthetic abnormalities can be quite severe.

 Patients do well with breast augmentation using the standard approach in our practice, subpectoral and periareolar.
+I am able to do the dual plane technique with saline or silicone implants in these patients.
 It should be noted that when the surgeon goes under the muscle, he must be very careful not to enter into the pleural cavity along the sternal area or costochondral junction which could cause a pneumothorax, opening of the lung space to the external world.

 Therefore, only Board Certified Plastic Surgeons should be performing surgeries of patients having breast augmentation with pectus excavatum.
 It is absolutely essential that the surgeon has precise anatomical knowledge of the entire chest wall, including deformities such as pectus excavatum.